freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/functional-programming/implement-map-on-a-prototype/index.md

 ## Implement map on a Prototype

-### Solution 1 - Solve this challenge using the "this" and the forEach method
+### Solution 1 - Solve this challenge using "this" and the forEach method

 The "this" keyword gives us access to the object we are calling myMap on.